 - Azalea Montessori Elementary launched in 2022 with students, ages 6 to 10, and plans to grow gradually over five years.
 Founded by two experienced Montessori educators, the school plans to conduct the majority of lessons outdoors.
 Its sister school, Azalea Montessori, is located just down the street.

 - Hawthorn Montessori School and Fox Flower Montessori School are the first schools in North Carolina affiliated with the Wildflower network.
-Launched in fall 2019 as private schools participating in North Carolina’s statewide voucher program, the schools will reach a capacity of 60 students ages 3 through 12 by 2021-22.
+Launched in fall 2019 as private schools participating in North Carolina’s statewide voucher program.

-- Magnolia Blossom Montessori School is building on a successful three years as a 12-child toddler-focused school and expanded into a program in fall 2020 that serves an additional 24 students ages 3 through 6.
-In two years, school leaders plan to support the launch of an additional Wildflower school in southern Indiana.
+- Magnolia Blossom Montessori School is building on a successful three years as a toddler-focused school and expanded into a program in fall 2020 that also serves students ages 3 through 6.
+In one years, school leaders plan to support the launch of an additional Wildflower school in southern Indiana.